 All SCORE members can participate for free to the yearly inter-laboratory exercise.

-The inter-laboratory exercise is organised by SCORE every year and provides laboratories with the opportunity to externally validate their results.
-Participation is free of charge and anyone interested in assessing their analytical methods can register.
+The inter-laboratory exercise is organized by SCORE every year and provides laboratories with the opportunity to externally validate their results.
+Participation is free of charge if the data from the laboratory is to be submitted to the EMCDDA.
+Anyone interested in assessing their analytical methods can register.
 The SCORE network only publishes data from laboratories which have successfully passed the inter-laboratory test.

 SCORE can provide assistance to laboratories to ensure that they can update their methods and achieve satisfactory results.